safamalkawi/exchanger/README.md

 **Output**

 ```
-Please provide your number: XXXXXXXXXXX
+Please provide your number: 0049XXXXXXXXXXX
 Message sent, you should be receiving an SMS with the following content:
 Highest exchange rate among the last 7 days for
 USD = 1.4120245183937374 has been recorded on  2017-03-14